v3cord/Adobe-final-round/README.md

 👉 Open browser at:
 http://localhost:8080

-double click "Get Started" on the Landing page.(Double click added as a safety feature to prevent misclick)
+Double click "Get Started" on the Landing page.(Double click added as a safety feature to prevent misclick)

+Your interactive AI integrated pdf reader opens up.
+Enjoy reading.
 ## 🔄 6.
 Workflow

 The application provides a seamless end-to-end reading and insights journey.